Common Causes of Wi-Fi Connectivity Problems

 The average router only functions effectively for two to five years until it slows down and is no longer able to support newer technologies.
 When your router is reaching the end of its life, you will notice constant disruptions and slow connection to the internet, limited coverage, and overheating.

 If overheating is starting to affect the performance of your router, the solution may be as simple as moving the device to a spot that allows for proper airflow.
 You may even consider running a fan on it to prevent heat damage over time.
-Old age sometimes warrants a new router, in which case you should look into the best wireless routers for 2019 according to Digital Trends.
 To avoid problems like these in the future, invest in a new router every two years.
-They range from $60 to $400 (depending on the features you want), which isn’t a terribly high expense to pay every few years.
+They range from $60 to $400 (depending on the features you want).

 - Reinforced concrete